 In Florida, tenants pay rent in order to live in and enjoy their rental unit.
-Under Florida’s landlord-tenant law, there are certain disclosures about the rent that every tenant has the right to.
+Under Florida’s landlord-tenant law, there are certain disclosures about the rent that every tenant has the right to know and understand.
 This includes when rent is due, the length of the tenancy, and the procedures for increasing rent.

 Rent Basics in Lease Agreement

 A lease agreement is a binding contract between a landlord and a tenant.
 The more detailed and specific the information that is included in this contract, the less of a chance of misunderstandings between landlord and tenant.
-The landlord should detail the entire rent process in the lease, from the amount of rent due to late fees if the rent has not been paid on time.
+The landlord should detail the entire rent process in the lease document, from the amount of rent due to late fees if the rent has not been paid on time.

 - Amount of rent: The lease should state the exact dollar amount that is due during each rent period.